Neuroscientists delve into how background brightness influences our perception of an object.

 “This is the opposite of what happens in standard simultaneous contrast displays, in which a dot on a dark background appears brighter than a dot on a light background,” Sinha says.
 “This result runs counter to the idea that high-level analysis of lighting conditions contributes to brightness estimation.”

 The second set of experiments was designed to localize the processes of brightness estimation.
-It built on the curious fact that the unified view of the world we experience, constructed by merging images from the two eyes, is accompanied by an almost complete loss of “eye of origin” information.
+It is built on the curious fact that the unified view of the world we experience, constructed by merging images from the two eyes, is accompanied by an almost complete loss of “eye of origin” information.
 We do not know what the original images were, and which eye they came from; we are only aware of the merged view (sometimes called the “cyclopean” image, after the one-eyed monster Cyclops of Greek mythology).
 However, using specially designed images and stereo glasses, the researchers found that brightness estimation did not need to wait until information from the two eyes was merged; it had already occurred by that point.

 This finding suggests that brightness estimation occurs very early, before information coming from each eye is combined into one visual stream.
 The combination occurs in a part of the brain’s cortex called V1 (so named because it represents the first stage of visual processing in the cortex).
 This places a tight constraint on the location of processing; the researchers hypothesize that significant brightness computation most likely takes place in the retina.